 Why Crown Castle

-Our network: With over 60,000 route miles of fiber, we own and operate one of the largest and densest networks in the country, giving you more diverse paths and unique routes.
+Our network: With approximately 75,000 route miles of fiber, we own and operate one of the largest and densest networks in the country, giving you more diverse paths and unique routes.

 Security: Dedicated fiber that doesn’t pass through public switches or clouds gives you the highest levels of security and the lowest risk of information breaches.